aabccd021/miglite/README.md

 Migrations that have already been applied will not be applied for a second time, but their checksums will be verified to ensure they haven't changed.

-Using `--check` flag, you can verify wether your migration files are unchanged without actually applying them.
+Using `--check` flag, you can verify wether your migration files are unchanged, without applying them.

 Using `--up-to` flag, you can apply migrations or verify checksums only up to a specific migration file.